 If however you do not dispute the facts, but you dispute the relevancy and fairness of the disclosure on your enhanced DBS certificate , then your appeal will be sent to the “Independent Monitor” for review.

-The Independent monitor is supposed to give an independent review of a disclosure decision on an enhanced DBS certificate.
+The Independent Monitor is supposed to give an independent review of a disclosure decision on an enhanced DBS certificate.

 If the review determines that the information ought to be disclosed, and an applicant wants to challenge this decision, then they have the opportunity of issuing judicial review proceedings before the administrative court.
 Judicial review proceedings are civil proceedings and there are strict deadlines and procedures that need to be followed when appealing.